Traveling to the Abbey

 - Turn left at the sign to Red River, at a disused gas station.
 Proceed along this paved road and you will enter the small township of Red River where the road becomes gravel/dirt across a small bridge.

 - Keep going for the another 3 kms or so and watch for the Gampo Abbey sign on your left.
+The parking area is just beyond the Abbey, on the right.

 Driving Times (approximate):